occlum/occlum/docs/readthedocs/docs/source/occlum_configuration.md

     },
     // Features
     "feature": {
+        // Whether to turn on AMX feature in Occlum
+        // Occlum supports AMX instruction running inside the enclave when user enables it
+        //
+        // "amx" = 0: AMX feature must be disabled
+        // "amx" = 1: AMX feature must be enabled
+        // "amx" = 2: AMX feature is enabled if the platform supports it "amx": 0,
         // Whether to turn on PKU feature in Occlum
         // Occlum uses PKU for isolation between LibOS and userspace program,
         // It is useful for developers to detect potential bugs.